pudly/schmopera-hugo/content/articles/4-traits-of-a-great-cadenza.md

 ---
-title: 4 traits of a great cadenza
+title: "4 traits of a great cadenza"
 ---

 ## It's got rhythm